GenesisFR/DS1TroubleshootingGuide/README.md

 The game performs a CRC check on all files.
 If files between clients don't match, the game won't let you join someone else's game.
 It's often caused by different executables, resources, languages (when mixing different writing systems like Latin and Cyrillic for instance) and DSDLLs.
 Even an additional resource (typically a mod), as insignificant as it may be, can cause a mismatch.

-Here are the files that differ between the Steam and retail versions:
+Here are the files that differ between the GOG/Steam and retail versions:

 - Resources\DevLogic.dsres
 - Resources\Logic.dsres
 - Resources\Objects.dsres
 - DungeonSiege.exe

-You can get the Steam version of these files [here](https://www.mediafire.com/file/hxvnxxqlmmiheeh/Dungeon_Siege_Steam_resources.zip).
+You can get the GOG/Steam version of these files [here](https://www.mediafire.com/file/hxvnxxqlmmiheeh/Dungeon_Siege_Steam_resources.zip).

 Here are the files that differ between languages: